-For almost two decades, weekly data collected from lakes participating in the New Hampshire Lakes Lay Monitoring Program have indicated there is quite a variation in water quality indicators through the open water season (April through November) on the majority of lakes.
+For almost two decades, weekly data collected from lakes participating in the New Hampshire Lakes Lay Monitoring Program have indicated there is quite a variation water in quality indicators through the open waseason (April through November) on the majority of lakes.
 Short-term differences may be due to variations in weather, lake use, or other chance events.
-Monthly sampling of a lake during a single summer provides some useful information, but there is a greater chance that important short-term events such as algal blooms or the lake's response to storm run-off will be missed.
+Monthly sampling of a lake during a single summer provides some useful information, but there is a greater chance that important short-term events such as algal blooms or the lake's response to storm runoff will be missed.
 These short-term fluctuations may be unrelated to the actual long-term trend of a lake or they may be indicative of the changing status or "health" of a lake.

 Consider the hypothetical data depicted in Figure 4.
 Sampling only once a year during August from 1988 to 1992 produced a plot suggesting a decrease in eutrophication.
-However, the actual long-term term trend of the lake, increasing eutrophy, can only be clearly discerned frequent by sampling over a ten year period (Figure 5).
-In this instance, the information necessary to distinguish between short-term fluctuations "noise" long-term trends "signal" could only be accomplished through the frequent collection of water quality data over many years.
+However, the actual long-term term trend of the lake, increasing eutrophy, can only be clearly discerned by frequent sampling over a ten year period (Figure 5).
+In this instance, the information necessary to distinguish between short-term fluctuations "noise" and long-term trends "signal" could only be accomplished through the frequent collection of water quality data over many years.
 To that end, the establishment of a long term database was essential to trend detection.

 The number of seasons it takes to distinguish between the noise and the signal is not the same for each lake.
 Evaluation and interpretation of a long-term data base will indicate that the water quality of the lake has worsened, improved, or remained the same.
 In addition, different areas of a lake may show a different response.
-As more data are collected, prediction of current and future trends can be made.
+As data are colmore prediction of lected. and future current trends can be made.
 No matter what the outcome, this information is essential for the intelligent management of your lake.